5 Best RN to BSN Programs in Iowa (Online & Campus) – 2023 Rankings

 • Proof of completion of general education requirements set forth by the school.

-What are the 5 Best Accredited RN to BSN Programs in Iowa (Online & Campus) for 2020?
+What are the 5 Best Accredited RN to BSN Programs in Iowa for 2023?

 Program Overview: Allen College has a beautiful campus which is located in Waterloo.
 With 90 years of rich history in healthcare education, nursing students thrive in its friendly and warm environment.
 The RN to BSN is an online program that offers part time as well as full-time study options.
 Clinical training can be conveniently completed closer to home in the presence of a preceptor.
 You can start this program either in Fall or Spring, provided you hold a current license as a registered nurse.
 To graduate you must complete 124 credits, out of which 30 are core nursing courses, 54 credits are general education courses and 40 credits can be transferred from your previous college experience.